 Mike and Marion gave the Minuteman the highest ratings.

-“I’d give this knife five out of five stars,” Mike commented.
+“I’d give this knife six out of five stars,” Mike commented.

 Well, good friends should have good knives (in case I have to borrow one), and you never know when I might have to fly into Idaho for a hunt.

-So Mike will be getting the Minuteman in the mail.
+So Mike got the Minuteman in the mail.